Summary, result and goals of Italy

 Olympic of Rome.
 16,000 viewers.

-Italy put the ingredients in, although it was difficult to bind the sauce.
+Italy put the ingredients in, although it was difficult for him to bind the sauce.
 Chiesa and Bernardeschi, two of Mancini’s eight changes, added the spice for both bands.
-Wales was limited to contain and circulate in an area of little risk.
+Wales was limited to containing and circulating in a low-risk area.
 Excessive errors in the delivery of the ‘red dragons’ in the withdrawal phase.
 The two were worth a draw and the British hinted at the pact.
 Those of the ‘Bel paese’ did not sign the armistice.

 Bellotti and Chiesa threatened Ward in separate breakaways.
-The ‘azzurro’ domain award was signed by Pessina.
-Verratti brought down the Welsh ‘Maginot line’ in strategic action and Atalanta’s, in an unsightly but effective shot, deflected with his calf to make it 1-0 in Rome.
-The euphoric ‘tifosi’ hummed the ‘Seven Nation Army’ in the stands.
-Nothing to mention in Rob Page’s, excessively timid.
+The award for the ‘azzurro’ domain was signed by Pessina.
+Verratti knocked down the Welsh ‘Maginot line’ in strategic action and Atalanta’s, in an unsightly but effective shot, deflected with his calf to make it 1-0 in Rome.
+They hummed the ‘Seven Nation Army’ in the stands the euphoric ‘tifosi’.
+Nothing to mention in those of Rob Page, excessively timid.
 Gunter, in corner duty, was the only one who set Donnarumma’s pulse racing.

 ‘Anticatenaccio’